Anxiety doesn’t discriminate against any age group.

 - Consider social media.
 Facebook is a great way to keep in touch with old friends or far-away family.

 - Stick to a schedule.
 Structure can be reassuring.
-Knowing what to expect is calming and prevents the anxiety that comes from not knowing what’s happening next.
+Knowing what to expect is calming.

 You can manage aging and anxiety